Georgi Vazov: Public and Political Activity

-In September 1914 he was accepted as a member of the "Slavic Society" - a society founded in 1899 by Bulgarian citizens to celebrate Slavdom and in particular to celebrate Russia and other countries that helped the Liberation of Bulgaria.
+In September 1914, he was accepted as a member of the "Slavic Society", founded in 1899 by Bulgarian citizens to celebrate Slavdom and in particular to celebrate Russia and other countries that helped the Liberation of Bulgaria.
 He worked together with prominent Russian intellectuals to improve Russian-Bulgarian relations.
 On March 15, 1915, 115 members of the People's Party, including General Vazov, sent a letter requesting that Bulgaria not interfere in the First World War.

 On May 12, 1915, he was elected municipal councilor in Sofia, a position he held until 1919.

 On September 10, 1915, in the Sofia Military Club, the reserve general Vazov, in his capacity as chairman of the Sofia bureau of the People's Party, gathered all the chairmen of the opposition parties.
 There is a telegram to the government, in which the importance of Bulgaria's non-interference in the First World War is emphasized, or if such intervention is necessary, Bulgaria should side with Russia.
-The telegram was presented by Alexander Stamboliiski at an audience with Ferdinand, but he flatly rejected this course of action.
+The telegram was presented by Aleksandar Stamboliyski at an audience with Ferdinand, but he flatly rejected this course of action.

 In 1920, his health deteriorated and he was forced to go to Vienna for treatment at the end of the year.
 His illness necessitated a complex surgical operation, which was performed in February 1922.
 His rehabilitation lasted almost two years, which he spent in sanatoriums in Switzerland, Germany and Italy.
 In 1922 he wrote his Memoirs of the Balkan War in Geneva.

 Georgi Vazov returned to Bulgaria on May 24, 1924, and 4 days later the leadership of the volunteer "Edirne Society" organized a celebration in his honor, at which he was officially accepted as a member of the society.
 A survey conducted in 1926 by the Ministry of Defense shows that Vazov devoted himself to his work on historical and memoir works.
 At that time the manuscripts of the "Monograph on the Participation of the Bulgarians in the Liberation War", "Memories of the Union and the Serbo-Bulgarian War", "Strengthening the Northern Border of Bulgaria" and "The Bulgarian Flotilla" were ready.
-In 1919, General Vazov published his memoirs "In the Deserts of Central Asia."
+In 1919, General Vazov published his memoirs "In the Deserts of Central Asia".
 General Vazov is the author of dozens of articles in the field of military affairs.

 Lieutenant General Georgi Vazov died on August 13, 1934, in Sofia.
-His remains were placed on a gun carriage and he was buried in the Central Sofia Cemetery to the sounds of mourning military music.
+His remains were transported on a gun carriage as was the custom for a burial of a military hero.
+He was buried in the Central Sofia Cemetery to the sounds of mourning military music.